Andrea Summer, MD

 Tamil Nadu, India

-Dr. Summer is serving as an advisor in a research project with Sarah Logan, PhD and medical student Vasanth Kuppuswamy to determine the impact of a home-visit and counseling program developed by the NGO Pallavaram Children’s Medical Center, Inc on infant health and well being.
-The study is being conducted in the Krishnagiri District of Tamil Nadu and will evaluate the effect of the home-based counseling program on immunization rates, exclusive breastfeeding rates, growth, and hospitalizations for respiratory and diarrheal illness.
+Dr. Summer served as an advisor for a research project with Sarah Logan, PhD and medical student Vasanth Kuppuswamy (Class of 2017) to determine the impact of a home-visit and counseling program developed by the NGO Pallavaram Children’s Medical Center, Inc on infant health and well being.
+The study was conducted in the Krishnagiri District of Tamil Nadu and was designed to evaluate research process and to look at trends in outcomes.
+After the successful pilot, a much larger study is now planned to evaluate the effect of this home-based counseling program on exclusive breastfeeding rates, growth, diarrheal illness and developmental outcomes.

 - McElligott JT, Naaktgeboren C, Makuman-Massa H, Summer AP, Deal JL.
 Prevalence of Intestinal Protozoa in Communities along the Lake Victoria Region of Uganda.
 Int J Infect Dis, 2013;17:e658-9.

 - Miller BS, Spratt EG, Himes JH, Condon D, Summer A, Papa CE, Brady KT.
 Growth failure associated with early neglect: pilot comparison of neglected US children and international adoptees.
 J Pediatr Endocrinol Metab, 2015; 28(1-2):111-5.